 Cam Mackenzie: There’s a fantastic opportunity for tiny distilleries to sell at farm gate and sell into their local town or their local city.
 That wasn’t what we were trying to do.
 We wanted to be able to build a business and see our products on the shelf around the world, because you do with wine, you do even with beer, but for some reason Australian spirits has never really taken off.
 We thought that was something that be righted with a bit of hard work.

 Cam Mackenzie: Yeah, look, I reckon early on we talked more about what we didn’t want to make versus what we did want to make.
 We didn’t want to make London Dry Gin.
 All of us could see what was happening with gin in the UK.
 I don’t think even we couldn’t predict at the time what has happened.
 We knew there was growth, but there’s extreme growth there.
-We just thought even at the time, the world didn’t need another London Dry Gin made by three bald Australian blokes.
+At Four Pillars Gin distillery, we just thought even at the time, the world didn’t need another London Dry Gin made by three bald Australian blokes.
 We just thought there’s got to be more opportunity out there.

 Cam Mackenzie: That was where Matt’s sort of strategic document to ask to talk about, what that opportunity was, was gin didn’t innovate.
 It didn’t create anything for probably 30 or 40 years from the ’60s when vodka hit, through to Bombay Sapphire.
 It’s probably the late nineties where we started to see things change in gin, better marketing of gins, slightly different styles, you know, Tanqueray 10, ultimately Hendrick’s, and it changed the way people were starting to think.